 is a central extension.
-A group $G$ is called a \emph{covering group}, as defined by Majid-Rietsch \cite{MR3065997}, if there exists a symmetric subquandle $(Q,\rho)$ of $(\mathrm{Conj}(G),\mathrm{Inv}(G))$ such that \begin{enumerate} \item $Q\subset G\setminus\{1\}$, \item $Q$ generates $G$, \item $p_Q\colon\As(Q,\rho)\to G$ is an isomorphism. \end{enumerate} Majid-Rietsch \cite{MR3065997} proved that every finite crystallographic reflection group $W$ (i.e. Weyl group) is a covering group with respect to $(Q,\mathrm{id}_Q)$ where $Q$ is the set of reflections in $W$.
-We further generalize their result as follows: \begin{defn} We say that a group presentation $\langle X\mid R\rangle$ is a \emph{twisted Wirtinger presentation} if each relation in $R$ is of the form
+A group $G$ is called a \emph{covering group}, as defined by Majid--Rietsch \cite{MR3065997}, if there exists a symmetric subquandle $(Q,\rho)$ of $(\Conj(G),\mathrm{Inv}(G))$ such that \begin{enumerate} \item $Q\subset G\setminus\{1\}$, \item $Q$ generates $G$, \item $p_Q\colon\As(Q,\rho)\to G$ is an isomorphism. \end{enumerate} Majid and Rietsch \cite{MR3065997} proved that every finite crystallographic reflection group $W$ is a covering group with respect to $(Q, \mathrm{id}_Q)$, where $Q$ is the set of reflections in $W$.
+We generalize their result through the notion of twisted Wirtinger presentations, whose definition we now recall: \begin{defn} We say that a group presentation $\langle X\mid R\rangle$ is a \emph{twisted Wirtinger presentation} if each relation in $R$ is of the form

 In particular, if all the relations in $R$ are of the form

 then $\langle X\mid R\rangle$ is called a \emph{Wirtinger presentation}. \end{defn}

 \begin{thm} If a group $G$ admits a twisted Wirtinger presentation, then the group $G$ is a covering group. \end{thm}